 The only way out of the fast-food dilemma is to do it yourself.
 Only a relative few with the necessary financial resources manage to do this.

 The only way out of the fast-food dilemma is to do it yourself.
-And only people who live a natural lifestyle and an intelligent minority who have the necessary financial means manage to do this.
+And the only people who manage this are those who live a natural lifestyle and an intelligent minority who have the necessary financial means.

 Junk food is very cheap, available almost everywhere, requires very little or no preparation, and is an especially quick and easy option for meals.